-Anderson Silva Cries Tears Of Joy After UFC 234 Weigh-In
+Anderson Silva Cries Tears Of Joy After ‘UFC 234’ Weigh-In

 After his first title loss in six years, it was hard for the once-invincible Anderson Silva to bounce back.

-He tried to win the belt in a rematch but suffered a devastating injury that broke his left leg’s fibula and tibia.
+He tried to win the belt in a rematch, but suffered a devastating injury that broke his fibula and tibia in his left leg.

 Soon after he recovered, he faced and defeated Nick Diaz, but the athletic commission overturned his win to a no contest after he tested positive for steroids.
-Silva appealed the charges and was cleared by the United States Anti-Doping Agency (USADA) but his reputation never fully recovered.
+Silva appealed the charges and was cleared by the United States Anti-Doping Agency (USADA), but his reputation never fully recovered.

-He then lost his next two fights against future world champions, Michael Bisping and Daniel Cormier.
+He then lost his next two fights against future world champions Michael Bisping and Daniel Cormier.
 He would not get an official win until UFC 208 against Derek Brunson in 2017, putting an end to his five-year losing streak.

 His opponent now is Israel Adesanya, a 29-year-old whose unpredictable fighting style has earned him the nickname of “The Last Stylebender.”

 Unlike other UFC fights, there has been nothing but respect between the two opponents.
-During an interview for MMA Fighting’s MMA Hour, Adisenya described the encounter as “LeBron James Facing Michael Jordan.”
+During an interview for MMA Fighting’s MMA Hour, Adesanya described the encounter as “LeBron James Facing Michael Jordan.”

-Regarding his opponent’s tears, Adisenya told ESPN that he suspects it’s a ploy to weaponize the respect he has for Silva against him.
+Regarding his opponent’s tears, Adesanya told ESPN that he suspects it’s a ploy to weaponize the respect he has for Silva against him.

 “I am vulnerable enough to express that I’m in my feelings cause of how he was but, cool, whatevs, doesn’t change anything.”